NohaAhmed01/NohaAhmed01/README.md

 - 🌱 I’m currently learning **embedded systems**

-- 👨‍💻 All of my projects are available at [https://www.linkedin.com/in/nohaahmed88/](https://www.linkedin.com/in/nohaahmed88/)
+- 👨‍💻 All of my projects are available at [https://www.linkedin.com/in/nohaahmed88/](https://www.linkedin.com/in/nohaahmed88/) and https://github.com/NohaAhmed01

 - 💬 Ask me about **Java, C**